A Book on Ethics and the Philosophy of Values

-Aristotle is part of the Platonic ambiguity, since he too raises the question of values using the term "agathon" (good).
-In the opening of the Nicomachean Ethics, for example, when he says: Every art and every inquiry […] is thought to aim at some good 1, it is not clear whether he means: all art tends towards morality, or: towards the advantageous, or: towards something that has value in itself, or: towards happiness.
+Aristotle shares in the Platonic ambiguity, as he also raises the question of values using the term agathon (good).
+In the opening of the Nicomachean Ethics, for instance, when he states, Every art and every inquiry […] is thought to aim at some good 1, it is not clear whether he means: all art tends towards morality, or: towards the advantageous, or: towards something that has value in itself, or: towards happiness.

-However, Aristotle will try to reverse the ambiguity of the concept of "agathon" by defining it in terms of finality.
-In the preceding quotation, rather than the term "good", we need to look at the term that precedes it: "to tend" (towards the good).
+However, Aristotle attempts to resolve the ambiguity of the concept of agathon by defining it in terms of finality.
+In the preceding quotation, rather than focusing on the term 'good,' we should pay attention to the phrase that precedes it: 'to tend' (towards the good).

-Aristotelian ethics are in fact founded entirely on the concept of "end", since it is through this that Aristotle defines the concept of good: Every art and every inquiry, and similarly every action and pursuit, is thought to aim at some good; and for this reason the good has rightly been declared to be that at which all things aim 2.
+Aristotelian ethics are fundamentally based on the concept of 'end,' as it is through this concept that Aristotle defines 'good': Every art and every inquiry, and similarly every action and pursuit, is thought to aim at some good; and for this reason the good has rightly been declared to be that at which all things aim 2.

-We need to think through the profound reworking of axiology that is imposed by thinking about it in terms of the concept of the end.
-Plato had already proposed such an idea: Because, you know, Polus and I, if you recollect, decided that everything we do should be for the sake of what is good.
+We need to consider the profound reworking of axiology that arises from thinking of it in terms of the concept of the end.
+Plato had already suggested this idea in his works: Because, you know, Polus and I, if you recollect, decided that everything we do should be for the sake of what is good.
 Do you agree with us in this view—that the good is the end of all our actions, and it is for its sake that all other things should be done, and not it for theirs?
 3.

-However, this was just one of the characteristics of the good, whereas Aristotle makes it the essential predicate: purpose is what Aristotle uses to solve the problem of values.
-The axiological problem can be reformulated as the problem of determining the true hierarchy between beings (even if it means concluding that there is no hierarchy).
-And finality itself makes it possible to establish a hierarchy.
+However, for Plato, this was only one characteristic of the good, whereas Aristotle makes it the essential predicate: purpose is what Aristotle uses to address the problem of values.
+The axiological problem can be reformulated as the challenge of determining the true hierarchy among beings, even if this leads to the conclusion that no hierarchy exists.
+Finality itself offers a basis for establishing such a hierarchy.

-In the first place, it should be noted that there are several ends: Now, as there are many actions, arts, and sciences, their ends also are many; the end of the medical art is health, that of shipbuilding a vessel, that of strategy victory, that of economics wealth… 4.
+Firstly, it should be noted that there are multiple ends: Now, as there are many actions, arts, and sciences, their ends also are many; the end of the medical art is health, that of shipbuilding a vessel, that of strategy victory, that of economics wealth… 4.

-We must now ask ourselves whether this axiological research, conducted using the concept of 'end', allows us to pose the problem of values without betraying it.
+We must now ask whether this axiological inquiry, pursued through the concept of 'end', enables us to address the problem of values without compromising it.

 1. Nicomachean Ethics, I, 1